Information

 -

-His duties involve assessing locomotives that consistently break down and diagnosing second offenders, i.e., troubled locomotives.
+His duties involve assessing locomotives that consistently break down and diagnosing locomotives that have previously experienced issues, also known as second offenders.

 -

-He's in charge of addressing locomotive maintenance issues in his shop and also plans the workflow for his shop.
+He's responsible for addressing locomotive maintenance issues in his specific shop and also plans the overall workflow for this purpose.

 -

-He uses a feature known as live view, which gives him access to a high-level view of locomotives present in other shops.
+He utilizes a feature known as live view, which provides him with a high-level view of locomotives present in other shops.

 Feedback and training